VerbekeLab/turnover_prediction/README.md

 # Predicting Employee Turnover: Scoping and Benchmarking the State-of-the-Art</br><sub><sub>Simon De Vos, Chris Rickermann, Jente Van Belle, Wouter Verbeke [[2024]](https://doi.org/10.1007/s12599-024-00898-z)</sub></sub>

-This repository contains the code and datasets used in our study on employee turnover prediction.
-The paper addresses inconsistencies in existing research methodologies and proposes a comprehensive benchmarking experiment involving 14 classification methods across 9 datasets.
-The results provide actionable insights for improving workforce management and retention strategies.
+This paper addresses the need for predictive analytics in workforce management by scoping and benchmarking the state-of-the-art research on employee turnover prediction.
+Through an extensive benchmarking experiment involving 14 classification methods and 9 datasets, we highlight the challenges posed by inconsistent methodologies and experimental setups in existing studies.
+Our findings provide a unified perspective to advance both academic research and practical applications in human resource management.
+The code and public datasets are made available on GitHub to encourage further research and collaboration.

 ## Repository Structure
 This repository is organized as follows: